gshipley/enterprise_training/AdminTraining.md

 ![title](file://localhost/Users/gshipley/Dropbox/Shifters/Blog%20Posts/Grant/Enterprise/images-post2/activemqconsole.png)

-**Note:**  The above configuration required no authentication for accessing the activemq console.
+**Note:**  While we changed the authentication credentials for the ActiveMQ service itself, the above configuration requires no authentication for accessing the activemq console, which can still be accessed via a Web interface with default the credentials.
 For a production deployment, you would want to restrict access to localhost (127.0.0.1) and require authentication.
 The authentication information is stored in the */etc/activemq/jetty.xml* configuration file as well as the */etc/activemq/jetty-realm.properties* file.

 **Lab 5 Complete!**